Yabarji/liferay-javascript-portlet/README.md

 * Fetches _index.html_ from external source as [Thymeleaf template](http://www.thymeleaf.org)
 * Caches resources from the index page internally for faster accessibility
+* For even faster performance there are support for using CDN (Content Delivery Network)
 * Support for multiple portlets
 * Support for multiple JavaScript applications (as different portlet instances)
 * Support for multiple REST services.
 Configure *application.json* inside the WAR package